shvechkov/gos3rve/README.md

 | DeleteObject | yes | del|

+### Disclaimer

+This is a toy project - quick and dirty code created for testing and educational purposes only.
+Use at your own risk.
+Look at [ceph](https://github.com/ceph/ceph) or [seaweedfs](https://github.com/seaweedfs/seaweedfs/tree/master) if you need production grade scalable solution

-TBD
+### TBD
-- implement mv /renames

 - parts of multipart uploads should go into separate temp dir (to prevent end user from seeing partially uploaded objects/to maintain atomicity).
 If multipart-part upload fails we should clean stale parts ..
 This can be done asynchronously by GC thread which wil monitor temp uploads dir
+- implement mv /renames